gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 Are you looking for a simple ad manager plugin?
 These are the top arguments to use Advanced Ads:

 * approved in 10 years of Publishing and Ad Optimization
+* works with all ad types and networks, including Google AdSense, Google Ad Manager (DFP), Amazon ads, or media.net
 * Google AdSense Partner
 * most features to test and optimize ads
 * unlimited ad units
 * ads.txt support
 * dedicated Gutenberg block for ads
-* works with all ad types and networks (e.g. Google AdSense, Google Ad Manager, or Amazon ads)
 * the only solution with *Ad Health* integration and Google AdSense violation checks
 * best rated [free support](https://wordpress.org/support/plugin/advanced-ads)